instautils/backup-direct-messages/README.md

 ### Only Backup

-This program will save all of messages in `output/dump_file.csv` directory and download all of media in `output`.
+This program will save all of your messages in `output/dump_file.csv` directory and download all of thread media in `output`.

 ```bash
   python main.py -u <username> -p <password> -t <thread-title>